-- At the beginning of each year a copy of the school Code of Conduct is sent home in our August email out to parents. - Students and parents are asked to review and submit an E-form electronically indicating that they have read the code of conduct. - Student agendas are distributed to all students and staff.
-The agenda contains pertinent information regarding the procedures followed in the school as well as the expectations for student conduct.
-Included in the agenda are the School and District Codes of conduct. - Staff reviews the Code of Conduct with students in their opening advisory. - Parents and students are advised of the school Code of Conduct through the school agenda, school newsletters, classroom visits by our student Buddy leaders, at assemblies, and at School Planning Council and PAC meetings. - Our school Code of Conduct is also posted on our Parent Community SharePoint site and parents have been alerted to this site at Parent evening meetings. - A brief version of the school code is posted on the school bulletin board in the main hallway. - As new staff and students enter the school throughout the year, the Code of Conduct is reviewed with them by our administrative or counselling team and/or by our student Buddy Leaders. - Teachers on Call and Casual Special Education Assistants are provided with the Code of Conduct as needed.
+- At the beginning of each year instructions are sent to parents in a newsletter on how to access a copy of the School Code of Conduct. - Students and parents are asked to review and submit an E-form electronically indicating that they have read the Code of Conduct. - Student agendas and the school app, MySchoolDay.
+Students, staff, and parents can access pertinent information regarding the procedures followed in the school as well as the expectations for student conduct.
+Included in the agenda and on the app are the School and District Codes of Conduct. - Staff reviews the Code of Conduct with students in their opening advisory. - Parents and students are advised of the school Code of Conduct through the school agenda, school newsletters, classroom visits by our student Buddy leaders, at assemblies, and at PAC meetings. - As new staff and students enter the school throughout the year, the Code of Conduct is reviewed with them by our administrative or counselling team and/or by our student Buddy Leaders. - Teachers on Call and support staff are provided with the Code of Conduct as needed.